 Professor of Individualized drug treatment

-Catherijne Knibbe (Prof. Dr.) , Professor of Individualized Drug Treatment.
+Catherijne Knibbe (Prof. Dr.) is Professor of Individualized Drug Treatment.

 Professional background & training

-Professor Knibbe is a staff hospital pharmacist-clinical pharmacologist in the St. Antonius Hospital in Nieuwegein since 2001, staff member at the Division of Pharmacology at Leiden University since 2003 and research worker at the Department of Paediatric Surgery, Sophia Children's Hospital Rotterdam since 2003.
+Professor Knibbe is a staff hospital pharmacist-clinical pharmacologist in the St. Antonius Hospital in Nieuwegein since 2001, staff member at the Division of Pharmacology at Leiden University since 2003 and has been involved in many research projects in the Erasmus MC/Sophia Children’s hospital Rotterdam since 2003 through guest appointments.

 She studied pharmacy at Utrecht University where she received MSc and Pharm D degrees in 1994 and 1996 respectively.
 After graduation she qualified as a hospital pharmacist in 2001, as a clinical pharmacologist in 2002 at the Department of Clinical Pharmacy of the St. Antonius Hospital in Nieuwegein and received her PhD at Leiden University in 2002.

-In July 2006 she received a Veni grant from the Dutch Organization of Scientific Research NWO allowing her to combine clinical responsibilities as a hospital pharmacist-clinical pharmacologist in Anesthesiology and Intensive Care with the start of a research group developing rational dosing schemes for paediatric indications using population PK-PD modeling within a multidisciplinary and multicentre platform (Division of Pharmacology, LACDR, Leiden, Sophia Children's Hospital Rotterdam and Wilhelmina Children's Hospital, Utrecht).
+In July 2006 she received a Veni grant from the Dutch Organization of Scientific Research NWO allowing her to combine clinical responsibilities as a hospital pharmacist-clinical pharmacologist in Anesthesiology and Intensive Care with the start of a research group developing rational dosing schemes for paediatric indications using population PK-PD modeling within a multidisciplinary and multicentre platform (Division of Pharmacology, LACDR, Leiden, Erasmus MC/Sophia Children's Hospital Rotterdam and UMCU/Wilhelmina Children's Hospital, Utrecht).

 More recently, she has extended her research line to develop individualized dosing schemes for morbidly obese children and adults (BMI>40 kg .m-2), for which a large number of clinical trials have been initiated, mainly funded by ZonMw.